Project Update - May 2025

 • Coastal inundation and storm surge mitigation

-Bronte SLSC, the non-for profit building tenant, through their own contributions and Federal, State and Surf Life Saving Australia grants will contribute $6.4million.
+Bronte SLSC, the not-for-profit building tenant, will contribute $7.596 million through its own contributions and Federal, State, and Surf Life Saving Australia grants.

 Timeline of Bronte Surf Club and Community Facilities Upgrade design and consultation process